 Possible Interview Questions

-Research the company by browsing their website, reading articles about them (such as accomplishments), and checking out their social media accounts (if any) to get an idea of their company culture, and how it relates to your values and personality.
+Research the company by browsing their website, reading articles about them, and checking out their social media accounts to get an idea of their company culture and how it relates to your values and personality.

 Answer with your strongest skills that allow you to perform the job you are interviewing for.